 - During these days, the Nativity scenes, poinsettias, and Christmas shoes can be seen everywhere.

-- The Christmas starts with the celebration of the Patroness of Mexico.
+- Christmas starts with the celebration of the Patroness of Mexico.

 - From 16 to 24 December, people celebrate the tradition of Las Posada.

-- On Christmas Eve, a Mass is held in churches and feast is eaten.
+- On Christmas Eve, a Mass is held in churches, and a feast is eaten.